coderanger/coderanger.net/content/posts/looking-for-group.md

 date: 2015-09-18
 ---

-*Disclaimer: I will not respond to recruiters or staffing firms.
-If you are a recruiter, please have the hiring manager contact me first.*

 Way back in December of last year I ran a [Kickstarter](https://www.kickstarter.com/projects/coderanger/delightful-application-deployment-with-chef) to fund a few weeks of open source development time.
 Thanks to that campaign, some generous private sponsors, and a bit of scope creep around the edges, I'm happy to say I'm finally